 feature_store: { type: dynamodb_table }

-# Pipeline modules read from/write to services
+# Pipeline modules read from and write to services

 modules: